samiralam/rules-compendium/docs/phb/3-character-classes/cleric.md

 As a Bonus Action, you can make one attack with a weapon or an [Unarmed Strike](/sources/dnd/free-rules/rules-glossary#UnarmedStrike).
 You can use this Bonus Action a number of times equal to your Wisdom modifier (minimum of once).
 You regain all expended uses when you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

-#### Level 6: War God’s Blessing
+#### Level 6: War God's Blessing

 You can expend a use of your Channel Divinity to cast [Shield of Faith](/spells/2619020-shield-of-faith) or [Spiritual Weapon](/spells/2619081-spiritual-weapon) rather than expending a spell slot.
-When you cast either spell in this way, the spell doesn’t require [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration).
+When you cast either spell in this way, the spell doesn't require [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration).
 Instead the spell lasts for 1 minute, but it ends early if you cast that spell again, have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition, or die.

 #### Level 17: Avatar of Battle